 I totally agree with calivintage and poorandweird.
 I hate cheap bras, I’m a 34c.
 My favorite bra right now was from Calvin Klein.
 Very good support and they make a great strapless.
 I try an emphasize my neck and shoulders.
 I wear loose tops and fitted dresses.
 Also don’t be afraid to show them off, when it’s appropriate.

 Don’t buy tops that have a line going through them.
-Those make the chest look bigger!posted almost 5 years ago
+Those make the chest look bigger!posted over 5 years ago

-i recommend fantasie and simone perele. they’re probably around $80 each, but they are definitely worth it.posted almost 5 years ago
+i recommend fantasie and simone perele. they’re probably around $80 each, but they are definitely worth it.posted over 5 years ago

 You guys are all so helpful thanks!! and calivintage, your outfits are so adorable.

 Have any of you found a certain brand for strapless bras you like best?
 I’ve tried on a few that just seem to squish, separate, and push down my boobs and it just look weird in tops.